Ragavishan/StaxTech-E_Commerce_Website_Project/README.md

 Product images are linked externally for demonstration purposes only

 📄 License
 This project is licensed under the MIT License.
-Feel free to use and modify it! 🎉